Disclosure: This post was created in collaboration with InterContinental Hotels Group. As always, all experiences and opinions are my own.

-There’s the myriad magnificent munchies on display like the photo above, but there’s also the people and the traditions of knifework and craftsmanship that make awesome portrait shots.
-If you get hungry after taking all those pictures, just throw a dart and you’ll find something great to eat!
+There are a myriad of magnificent munchies on display like the photo above, but there are also the people and the traditions of knifework and craftsmanship that make awesome portrait shots.
+If you get hungry after taking all those pictures, just throw a dart and you'll find something great to eat!

 Osaka is a frenetic place, a city of extremely densely populated areas and very few places to breathe.
 I think that's why the city's luxury hotels do such a great job of creating an oasis of zen and why the people of Osaka deeply love those limited green spaces for parks.
 They're rare and should be enjoyed to their fullest.